raphael-proust/raphael-proust.github.io/games/dice-mda.md

 The dice roll is a mechanic of most RPGs.
 In each RPG, the mechanic is combined in different ways to create different dynamics that, in turn, create different æsthetics.
-E.g., in games with a critical success/failure system, dice rolls can change the course of an adventure in dramatic proportions and thus contribute to a heightened sense of suspense.
+E.g., in games with a critical success/failure system such as SRD/D&D, dice rolls can change the course of an adventure in dramatic proportions and thus contribute to a heightened sense of suspense.